MassTransit/MassTransit/docs/usage/producers.md

 ```

 This will throw an ```OperationCanceledException``` if the publishing did not succeed in the specified timeout.
-Catch this exception and throw specific to your application to denote the bus is busy or stopped.
+Catch this exception and throw one specific to your application to denote that the bus is busy or stopped.

 ### Sending via interfaces